aphysci/gravity/src/api/rust/README.md

 Rustup will automatically install the latest stable release of rust compiler.

-If you want to include it in your Rust project, ensure that you have all the Gravity dependencies installed, specified in the [Gravity Build Guide](https://github.com/aphysci/gravity/wiki/GravitySetup).
+Before you add it to your ```Cargo.toml```, ensure that you have all the Gravity dependencies installed, specified in the [Gravity Build Guide](https://github.com/aphysci/gravity/wiki/GravitySetup).

 Not all are necessary, just g++, cmake, bison, flex.